Night Vision and Halos After LASEK: What You Should Know

 During the early weeks of healing, your corneal surface may be slightly irregular as new epithelial cells regenerate.
 This unevenness scatters incoming light, especially at night, leading to:

-• Halos: Rings of light around bright sources
+Halos: Rings of light appear around bright sources when healing causes scattered or unfocused light to enter the eye.

 How Common Are Halos After LASEK?

-• Around 40–50% of patients notice halos or glare during the first few weeks.
+Around 40-50% of patients notice halos or glare during the first few weeks: Nearly half of patients experience early visual disturbances shortly after surgery.

-• Most report significant improvement within 1–3 months.
+Most report significant improvement within 1–3 months: These symptoms usually fade as the cornea stabilises over the first few months.

 The Science Behind the Healing Process